osuthorpe/llm-expect/wiki/Roadmap.md

 ## Strategic Themes

 1.  **"Evaluation as Code"**: We will continue to double down on code-centric workflows.
-2.  **Model Agnostic**: Vald8 will never favor one model provider over another.
+2.  **Model Agnostic**: LLM Expect will never favor one model provider over another.
 3.  **Community Driven**: We prioritize features requested by open-source contributors.

 ---